carbonplan/offsets-db-data/docs/data-processing.md

 1. **Data merging**: we combine information from four sources into a single _temporary_ field:

-   - `retirement_beneficiary`: the named beneficiary of the credit retirement from the raw registry data
+   - `retirement_beneficiary`: note specifically designating the entity claiming a credit’s environmental benefits
-   - `retirement_account`: the account used for the transaction
+   - `retirement_account`: name on account from which credits were retired
-   - `retirement_note`: additional notes attached to the retirement
+   - `retirement_note`: short-form text accompanying credit retirement
-   - `retirement_reason`: the stated reason for retirement
+   - `retirement_reason`: short form note specifying why credits were retired (e.g., compliance purposes).
+Sometimes similar to a retirement note

    In practice, any one of these fields might contain information useful for relating a transaction to a retirement beneficary.